-In general, the tourist arrivals in Cyprus keep rising every year since 2013.
-In 2017 a number of 3,7 million tourists visited the country marking a record braking year.
-This increase is still on the rise, as the statistical service documented a 7,7% increase for December 2018 in comparison to the corresponding month of 2017.
+In general, the tourist arrivals in Cyprus have kept rising every year since 2013.
+In 2017, 3.7 million tourists visited the country, marking a record-breaking year.
+This increase is still on the rise, as the statistical service documented a 7.7% increase for December 2018 in comparison to the corresponding month of 2017.

-Following the strong increase of tourist’s arrivals with an 11.4% in 2016, Larnaca keeps showing positive margins.
+Following the strong increase of tourist arrivals, with an 11.4% in 2016, Larnaca keeps showing positive margins.

 Over the last 3 years, Larnaca has shown very positive numbers in tourist’s arrivals, with the most remarkable in 2016, documenting a 11,4% of total tourist’s arrivals in Cyprus.